 hubl (hubspot markup language) is a jinja2-based templating language used in hubspot cms for building website pages, blog templates, email templates, landing pages, and custom modules. it extends jinja2 with hubspot-specific tags like dnd_area, dnd_section, dnd_module, and functions for accessing hubdb, blog content, and crm data.

-yes — codefmt now includes hubl linting that catches common errors before they break your templates. the linter detects unclosed blocks (like a for loop missing endfor), mismatched opening and closing tags, and deprecated tags such as widget_block (which should be migrated to dnd_area). this runs alongside formatting so you get clean code and error detection in one step.
+yes. codefmt now includes hubl linting that catches common errors before they break your templates. the linter detects unclosed blocks (like a for loop missing endfor), mismatched opening and closing tags, and deprecated tags such as widget_block (which should be migrated to dnd_area). this runs alongside formatting so you get clean code and error detection in one step.

-the formatter handles delimiter normalization (consistent spacing inside {% %} and {{ }}), block-level tag indentation, html indentation within hubl blocks, single-line block collapse for short expressions, blank line insertion between top-level blocks, whitespace control marker preservation ({%- and -%}), and quote normalization across your template.
+the formatter handles delimiter normalization (consistent spacing inside {% %} and {{ }}), block-level tag indentation, html tag splitting and indentation (inline html tags are separated onto their own lines and properly nested), single-line block collapse for short expressions, blank line insertion between top-level blocks, whitespace control marker preservation ({%- and -%}), and quote normalization across your template.

 hubl supports standard jinja2 filters like |title, |lower, |upper, |truncatewords, plus hubspot-specific filters like |datetimeformat, |currency, |pprint, |selectattr, and |rejectattr. the formatter preserves all filter expressions and their chaining while normalizing the surrounding whitespace.